On the Complexity of Winner Determination and Strategic Control in Conditional Approval Voting: Winner Determination

-\section{Approximation Algorithms}
+\subsection{Approximation Algorithms}

 It is well known that a Minisum solution can be efficiently computed when there are no dependencies \cite{BKS07}.
-In contrast to this, \cms\ is $\np$-hard even when there is only a single dependence per voter, i.e., when every voter's dependency graph has just a single edge \cite{BL16}.
-Given that hardness result, it is natural to resort to the framework of approximation algorithms.
-The only known result from this perspective is an algorithm with a {\emph {differential}} approximation ratio of $4.34/(m\sum_{j\in{I}} 2^{|N^{\unaryminus}(j)|}+4.34)$ for the case of a common acyclic dependency graph, so that for each voter $i$ and issue $j$, $N^{\unaryminus}(j)=N^{\unaryminus}_i(j)$ \cite{BL16}.
-However, differential approximations (we refer to \cite{DGP98} for the definition) form a less typical approach in the field of approximation algorithms.
-Instead, we focus on the more standard framework of {\it multiplicative} approximation algorithms, as treated also in common textbooks \cite{Vazirani03}, \cite{WS11}.
-We say that an algorithm for a minimization problem achieves a multiplicative ratio of $\alpha \geq 1$, if for every instance $I$, it produces a solution with cost at most $\alpha$ times the optimal one.
+In contrast to this, \cms\ is \np-hard even when all the issues have a binary domain and there is only a single dependence per voter, i.e., when every voter's dependency graph has just a single edge \cite{BL16}.
+Given this hardness result, it is natural to resort to the framework of approximation algorithms.
+The only known result from this perspective is an algorithm by \citeauthor{BL16} \citeyear{BL16}, with a {\emph {differential}} approximation ratio of $4.34/(m\sum_{j\in{I}} 2^{|N^{\unaryminus}(j)|}+4.34)$, for the case of a common acyclic dependency graph, where $N^{\unaryminus}(j)$ is the set of common in-neighbors of issue $j$ (for each voter $i$ and issue $j$, $N^{\unaryminus}_i(j) = N^{\unaryminus}(j)$).
+However, differential approximations (we refer to the work of \citeauthor{DGP98} \citeyear{DGP98} for the definition of this concept) form a less typical approach in the field of approximation algorithms.
+Instead, we focus on the more standard framework of {\it multiplicative} approximation algorithms, as treated also in common textbooks \cite{Vazirani03,WS11}.
+We say that an algorithm for a minimization problem achieves a multiplicative ratio of $\alpha \geq 1$, if for every instance $I$, it produces a solution with cost at most $\alpha$ times the optimal.
 We stress that a differential approximation ratio for minimization problems does not in general imply any multiplicative approximation ratio \cite{BP03}.

+We start first with a rather strong negative result in terms of the viability of approximate solutions.
+The main result of the previous subsection was the hardness of computing optimal outcomes, which is implied by Theorem \ref{thm:tw-hardness}.
+In fact, the proof of Theorem \ref{thm:tw-hardness} implies also the following important multiplicative inapproximability about \cms.